 First, let's look at the code to associate a selection factor onto an exisiting property:

 type is passed into the selection factory.
 This is how we can make a generic selection factory.
 Next, we look at the selection factory code:

 GetSelections() is the method Episerver calls when it tries to get the data.
 The input parameter is an

 ExtendedMetadata.
 If you look in here you can see that it contains a property called

 Attributes.
 This technique is how we can pass information from our class/block definitions into a selection factory.
 We create a custom attribute, declare it on the same property we want to set as a selection factory.
 When the selection factory gets called, we then read the contents of that attribute.
 So let's dig into some code:

 Our selection factory code will now look something like this:

 Passing parameters is possible when you use a selection factory, however, the way you need to do it isn't that obvious.
-When you want to pass in a parameter, all you need to do is via custom attributes, rather than directly through the selection factories constructor.
-Enjoy!
+When you want to pass in a parameter, you need to pass value via custom attributes, rather than directly through the selection factories constructor.
+Happy Coding 🤘